sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">If you disable or do not configure this policy setting, the user can add and remove sites from the list.</p>

-<a href="" id="system-allowstoragecard"></a>**System/AllowStorageCard**

-<p style="margin-left: 20px">Configure access to all removable storage classes.</p>

-<p style="margin-left: 20px">This policy setting takes precedence over any individual removable storage policy settings.
-To manage individual classes, use the policy settings available for each class.</p>

-<p style="margin-left: 20px">If you enable this policy setting, no access is allowed to any removable storage class.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, write and read accesses are allowed to all removable storage classes.</p>

 <a href="" id="internetexplorer-disableencryptionsupport"></a>**InternetExplorer/DisableEncryptionSupport**

 <p style="margin-left: 20px">This policy setting allows you to turn off support for Transport Layer Security (TLS) 1.0, TLS 1.1, TLS 1.2, Secure Sockets Layer (SSL) 2.0, or SSL 3.0 in the browser.
 TLS and SSL are protocols that help protect communication between the browser and the target server.
 When the browser attempts to set up a protected communication with the target server, the browser and server negotiate which protocol and version to use.
 The browser and server attempt to match each others list of supported protocols and versions, and they select the most preferred match.</p>